-A healthy and educated populace is critical to economic growth and poverty reduction.
-Australia is assisting Nauru deliver better health and education services by improving the quality of education and primary health care, as well as addressing health issues such as obesity, diabetes and cardio-vascular disease.
-Maintaining a strong focus on improved education outcomes and tertiary scholarships will expand employment opportunities for the Nauruan population both domestically through government, private and state-owned enterprises and throughout the Pacific region.
+A healthy and educated population is critical to economic growth and poverty reduction.
+Australia is assisting Nauru deliver better health and education services by focusing on training, community awareness and improved access.
+In the health sector, we have supported the Government of Nauru to address non-communicable diseases such as obesity, diabetes and cardio-vascular disease.
+In the education sector, our program has a strong focus on improving literacy and numeracy outcomes, technical and vocational skills development and tertiary scholarships with the aim of expanding employment opportunities for the Nauruan population both domestically and throughout the Pacific region.

 Nauru Improved Health